SethReis/CS-174A-Group-Project/README.md

 Easy, Medium, and Hard buttons on the control panel to generate a new maze with varying difficulty.

-Adjust mouse sensitivity under Movement Controls
+Adjust mouse sensitivity under Movement Controls.

 ### Goal
 Get to the portal at the end of the maze to record your completion time and get sent back to the beginning.